 You can use the body mass index (BMI) to find out whether your weight is in a healthy or unhealthy range.
 BMI is a tool to estimate body fat.
-Type your height and weight into this BMI calculator from the Centers for Disease Control and Prevention.
+Find your BMI by typing your height and weight into this BMI calculator from the Centers for Disease Control and Prevention.

 Women with a BMI of less than 18.5 are considered underweight.
 The average woman's height is 5 feet, 4 inches.
 If you weigh 107 pounds or less at this height, you are considered underweight with a BMI of 18.4.
 A healthy weight range for that woman would be 108 to 145 pounds.

 BMI is just one way to measure healthy weight.
 Some women have a low, but still healthy weight.
 Talk to your doctor or nurse about what is a healthy weight for you.

 What causes women to be underweight or to lose weight suddenly?